Edward MacLysaght (1887-1986)

 Kith & kin?: see Elizabeth J. Lysaght, Brother & Sister [or, The Trials of the Moore Family] (London 1908), cited in Rolf Loeber & Magda Loeber [with Anne Mullin Burnham], A Guide to Irish Fiction, 1650-1900 (Dublin: Four Courts Press 2006).

 Wikipedia: The Wikipedia entry on MacLysaght dated 10 Aug.
-2010 cites PGIL EIRData as a source - being accessed on the WayBack Server in a file version captured at 26.10.2014.
-This files includes the information ‘raised in Raheen, Co.
+2010 cites PGIL-EIRData as a source - being accessed on the WayBack Server in a file version captured at 26.10.2014.
+The EIRData entry includes the details: ‘raised in Raheen, Co.
 Clare; ed.
 Rugby, briefly at Oxford (left without degree); MA at UCC; worked on family farm in Clare, Co.
 Tipp., 1909-13’.
-Wikipedia passes over ‘raised .. &c.’ and adds the information that Lysaght’s father bought him a farm at Raheen (Co.
-Clare) and that he had previously passed time there following a rugby accident at Oxford which required recuperation.
+Wikipedia passes over ‘raised .. &c.’ and supplies the additional information that Lysaght’s father bought him a farm at Raheen (Co.
+Clare) and that he had previously passed time there following a rugby accident at Oxford which necessitated a period of recuperation.
 Wikipedia also notes that ‘His numerous books on Irish surnames built upon the work of Rev. Patrick Woulfe’s Irish Names and Surnames (1923) and made him well known to all those researching their family past.’
-Also cited is the biographical study by Seán Ó Ceallaigh (2003).
+Also cited is a biographical study by Seán Ó Ceallaigh (2003).
 The current biographical record in RICORSO has been modified in the light of that information.
 [15.08.2015.]

 [ top ]